kami93/academic-kickstart/content/authors/admin/_index.md

       year: 2018
 superuser: true
 ---
-SeongHyoen Park is a researcher (M.S.) at the Research Institute of Electrical and Computer Engineering, Hanyang University.
+SeongHyoen Park is a researcher at the Research Institute of Electrical and Computer Engineering, Hanyang University.
 His research interests include deep-learning methods for trajectory forecasting, generative models, and multimodal machine learning.